Open-Ended Discovery · Neural Cellular Automata · Emergent Dynamics

 1FLAIR, University of Oxford · 2ELLIS Institute Tübingen · 3University of Freiburg · 4Prior Labs

-Without any handcrafted targets, PBT-NCA spontaneously evolves a diverse ecosystem of structures—shooters, gliders, amoebas, colonies, and spaceships—each arising from pure multi-agent competition.
+Without any handcrafted targets, PBT-NCA spontaneously evolves a diverse ecosystem of structures like shooters, gliders, amoebas, colonies, and spaceships.
+All arise from pure multi-agent competition.

-Fluid, shape-shifting macro-structures that migrate across the substrate with coordinated, differentiated cell behavior—mirroring motility-induced phase separation.
+Fluid, shape-shifting macro-structures that migrate across the substrate with coordinated.
+Differentiated behavior mirroring primordial multicellular organisms.

-Directed projectile emission from stable territorial clusters—analogous to glider-gun structures in classical CA literature.
+Directed projectile ejected from stable territorial clusters, similar to glider-gun structures in classical CA literature.

-Persistent traveling waves that self-replicate across the grid without a fixed template—a universal marker of open-ended CA systems.
+Persistent traveling waves that self-replicate across the grid without a fixed template, a mark of open-ended CA systems.

-A macroscopic entity (red agent) emits a small cluster of cells across the substrate, executing spatial colonization via a decentralized replicating strategy.
+A macroscopic entity (red) emits a small cluster of cells across the substrate to perform spatial colonization.

-Local interactions producing highly structured, periodically replicating entities with internal substructure, reminiscent of the computational richness long associated with cellular automata.
+Local interactions producing highly structured, periodically replicating entities with internal substructure pointing to the computational ubiquity of cellular automata.

 This animated figure recreates the composite novelty score plot from the paper: the smoothed population novelty score grows across meta-iterations while representative emergent worlds appear at the moments they enter the evolutionary record.